mco-gh/mco.dev/content/post/data/wiki1.md

 What's bigger than Wikipedia?
 Spoiler: Wikipedia page views.
 This is the first of a two part series in which we'll explore how to build a data engineering solution to process all 10TB of published wikipedia pageviews and entity data.
 <!--more-->
-In the upcoming part two (not yet released), we'll cover some of the fun things we can do once we have our data pipeline running: interesting queries and data visualizations and a Data Studio dashboard you can try yourself.
+In [Part 2](/processing-10tb-of-wikipedia-page-views-part-2/) of this series we'll cover some of the fun things we can do once we have our data pipeline running: interesting queries and data visualizations and a Data Studio dashboard you can try yourself.

 ## Introduction